dakk/sail-station/README.md

 bash check.sh
 ```

-You will now see an ap called DIVERSA_NMEA; connect to it.
+You will now see an ap called DIVERSA_NMEA; connect to it using password "password"

 ## Usage

-After the system is set up, connect using your device to the new ap.
-Use 192.168.2.1 ip and port 10110 as TCP source.
+After the system is set up, connect using your device to the new ap using password "password".
+Use 192.168.3.1 ip and port 10110 as TCP source.
 The system will also log all nmea data to ```/home/pi/data.nmea```, useful to analyze data at home.